Subscribe and Listen on Major Platforms

 Episode Sixteen - Lois V Vierk

-This episode of The Relache Chronicles features a work Lois composed for the Relache Ensemble in 1992 titled “Timberline.”
-Hear a conversation with Lois, Laurel Wyckoff, Joe Kasinskas and Joseph Franklin as they discuss her influences and some of the events that led to her creating “Timberline.”
+This episode features a work Lois composed for the Relache Ensemble in 1992 titled “Timberline.”
+Hear that music and a conversation with Lois as she discusses with influences and events that led to her creating “Timberline.”

 Episode Seventeen - Music in Motion Part 1

-Mexican composer, Arturo Marquez (seen above with Joseph Franklin and Eduardo Soto Millán) collaborated with the Relache Ensemble while in residence at Arizona State University West in Phoenix.
+Mexican composer, Arturo Marquez collaborated with the Relache Ensemble while in residence at Arizona State University West in Phoenix.
 Together they created a work titled Octeto Malandro.

 Episode Eighteen - Music in Motion Part 2

-Episode Eighteen is a continuation of Music in Motion, a project created by the Relache Organization in partnership with the Atlantic Center for the Arts.
-A total of thirty composers participated in the project.
-One of those was Mary Ellen Childs whose work “Parterre” was written for the Relache Ensemble.
+A total of thirty composers participated in Music in Motion over six years.
+One of those was Mary Ellen Childs whose work “Parterre” was written for the Relache Ensemble